Residency Season: Winter 2018

-The RIOT film installation experience reveals to viewers how they might react in the face of imminent danger.
+The RIOT film installation experience allows viewers to consider how they might react in the face of imminent danger.
 A webcam or camera is used to monitor each viewer’s facial characteristics as they watch the film, and the video narrative responds accordingly.

-For example, if the viewer becomes agitated, the character in the film responds defensively or impatiently.
-The same is true for a number of other emotional responses, like calmness or fear.
+For example, if the viewer appears agitated, the character in the film responds defensively or impatiently.
+The same is true for a number of other assessed emotional expressions, such as calmness or fear.

 Development of a New Prototype

-During her time at the ThoughtWorks Arts Residency, Karen worked with ThoughtWorks developers on a new machine learning-based facial expression detection system, and on enhancing the storyline management and RIOT user experience.
+During her time at the Thoughtworks Arts Residency, Karen worked with Thoughtworks developers on a new machine learning-based facial expression analysis system, and on enhancing the storyline management and RIOT user experience.

-As a result, Karen can add new detectable emotions to the experience, and can add new narrative layers to the RIOT prototype via a custom-built user interface.
+As a result, Karen can add new emotional expressions to the experience, and can add new narrative layers to the RIOT prototype via a custom-built user interface.

-The RIOT experience works with a deep neural net toolkit for emotion analysis, created by ThoughtWorks, named EmoPy.
+The RIOT experience works with a deep neural net toolkit for emotional expression analysis, created by Thoughtworks, named EmoPy.
 The system has been made open source in order to provide free access beyond existing closed-box commercial implementations, both widening access and encouraging debate.

 Karen’s previous work with Dr. Hongying Meng of Brunel University, London, was refined and developed as part of the piece.
 This includes his research and implementation of new facial expression analysis techniques.